wilson-dynatrace/otel-example/readme.md

 ### Exercise 5 Collect telemetry data with Dynatrace OpenTelemetry Collector

 1. Stop the Opentelemetry suite or collector (if running)
-2. Go to dtotelcol folder and launch the Dynatrace collector via <code>docker compose up -d</code>
+2. Go to <code>dtotelcol</code> folder and launch the Dynatrace collector via <code>docker compose up -d</code>
-3. Visit the web page to trigger a transaction and validate the result in Dynatrace; Again, you may restart the tomcat container to resume the
+3. Visit the web page to trigger a transaction and validate the result in Dynatrace; Again, you may restart the tomcat container to resume the connection.